Intended Audience:

 To create, convert, and import a single .zip file into a Media Archive Package, go to Content > Content Migration > Packages.

-You will be asked to enter the following details seen below.
+You will be asked to enter the following details, which I’ve included below.
 Remember, the more descriptive the information is, the quicker you can locate the package and contents after upload.

 The Package Details screen contains a lot of information.
 I have included a screenshot of what’s essential below.
-But, for the daring: Take a peek at the lower half of the Package details screen (not seen below), and you should see information about the uploaded Package, such as the files you included in your .zip file.
+But for the daring: Take a peek at the lower half of the Package details screen (not shown below), and you should see information about the uploaded Package, including the files you included in your .zip file.
 The bottom page details also show warnings and errors related to the created Package.

 Ok, now back to bulk uploading.
 Select Next and then click Finish.
 Depending on the size of the file, eventually, you will see a message that says, “Your package has been created.”
 Click Finish.